Or: How sustainable practices can make a $14.3 million film look like a blockbuster.

 Additionally, and perhaps more interestingly, the film’s first edited scene, which incorporated temporary / mockup visual effects, was also helpful as a proof-of-concept motivator to the cast and crew (via Adobe):

-All these fascinating film-making techniques happen to be in service of a story with a sincere, and quietly revolutionary, message – in which we go into more detail here:
+All these fascinating film-making techniques happen to be in service of a story with a sincere, and quietly revolutionary, message – which we go into more detail here: